Published March 2, 2021

-In 1951, American poet Langston Hughes asked what happens to a dream deferred.
+In 1951, American poet Langston Hughes warned of our fate when our dreams go unfulfilled.
 At Rutgers, one Big Idea proposes how the university can better fulfill the dream of a college education—and what can happen when we do.

 The Big Idea

 You might be thinking, why so early?
 Do kids really need to start thinking about college preparedness in fourth grade?
-If you ask Nyeema Watson, associate chancellor for civic engagement at Rutgers–Camden Campus, the answer is yes—especially for first-generation students.
+If you ask Watson, the answer is yes—especially for first-generation students.
 “We want to expose them to college as early as possible so that it becomes a part of the fabric of their education,” she says.
-“Some students may have had the experience of their parents talking about their college experiences, but if your family never experienced that, these conversations don’t happen.
-Or if they do happen, they hear ‘I want my child to go to college, but I don’t know how I’m going to afford it.’”
+“Some students may have had their parents talking about their college experiences, but if your family never experienced that, these conversations don’t happen.
+Or if they do happen, they hear, ‘I want my child to go to college, but I don’t know how I’m going to afford it.’”
 That’s one of the reasons why it’s so important to think about accessibility and affordability in tandem.
 Alongside early academic involvement, the Dreams Fulfilled initiative also seeks to lower the financial barriers that too often prevent talented students from obtaining a university degree.